larryhengl/myvariantjs-demo/README.md

 ## Developing the demo

-The start script launches a web server and watcher, with browsersync for auto page reloads.
+The `npm start` script launches a web server and watcher, with browsersync for auto page reloads.

 See package.json for all the npm run scripts